Meet Our Families

 These latest homeowners are just a few examples of the inspiring families that have accomplished homeownership through Habitat Greater Boston’s Homeownership Program.

-Each family has dedicated 250-300 hours of sweat equity to help build their homes and completed first time homeowner education classes, and now makes affordable monthly mortgage payments.
+Each family has dedicated 250 to 300 hours of sweat equity to help build their homes and completed first time homeowner education classes, and they now make affordable monthly mortgage payments.

 It’s families like these that you help when you support Habitat Greater Boston.